Agneypraseed/IPCV/Lecture_03.md

 2. Extract the **column** and **row** that contain this element.
 Denote them:
    - `c` = column vector
    - `r` = row vector
-3. Use the following relationships (from Equation 3-41):
+3. Use the following relationships:

 ```text
 v = c